 Use of outside sources to repair or change any doors or locks on campus is strictly prohibited.
 Facilities Services performs all repairs and maintenance to building doors campus wide.
 Door or lock malfunctions should be reported to Customer Service Center at 474-7000 or online at www.uaf.edu/fs.

 - All Card Access reader problems are covered by maintenance funds (departments pay annual service fees, i.e. department “owned”).
 Interior doors Card Access readers are generally covered by departments paying the annual service fee.
 Building entries are generally covered by maintenance funds (Facilities owned), with some exceptions, Akasofu, BiRD, ETTM, Kuskokwim Campus, Library, Murie, Museum, Richardson Site, Vet Med (Irving 1)

 - Please direct all requests for new card access installations to the Security Systems Manager (currently James Schropp at 474-5309.)
 The requestor will be provided an explanation of the program and all costs associated with the card access installation and maintenance.

 - Classrooms: New installation of combination locksets is billable to the department, but repairs and combination changes are performed by Facilities Services using maintenance funding.

-- Office and Residence Life Rooms: Installation and repairs to combinations locks is performed by Facilities Services and billable to the departments.
+- Combination locks on any other academic office or dorm room: Installation and repairs to combinations locks is performed by Facilities Services and billable to the departments.

 All re-keying of door locks is performed by Facilities Services and is billable to the requesting department.

 The Issuance of new or replacement keys is performed by the Facilities Services Key Issue Office.
-Office hours are 8:00 - 4:00 Monday – Friday.
-Or request services online here.
+Office hours are 8:00 – 5:00 Monday – Friday.

 PIN (Personal Identification Number) and Access Codes: